Scheduled MonumentsWalesFourteen Locks, Monmouthshire Canal

 What is Fourteen Locks, Monmouthshire Canal?

-Fourteen Locks is a flight of locks on the Monmouthshire Canal in Monmouthshire, Wales, constructed during the early nineteenth century as part of the canal's infrastructure to manage changes in water level.
+Fourteen Locks is a series of fourteen consecutive canal locks located on the Monmouthshire Canal near Newport in Monmouthshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM184.

 What period does Fourteen Locks, Monmouthshire Canal date from?

 Fourteen Locks, Monmouthshire Canal dates from the post medieval/modern period, and is classified as a lock.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Fourteen Locks, Monmouthshire Canal?